 Oreo or generic?

 For decades, the answer was a no-brainer, even if shoppers couldn’t afford the big-name brand, they preferred it.
 But that’s changed.
-Today, retailers know they need a smart private brand strategy—especially in the Covid-19 era.
+Now retailers know they need a smart private brand strategy—especially in the Covid-19 era.

 “Private label serves two purposes for a retailer.
-It helps with margin management and–particularly in today’s environment—it helps with price comparison,” noted Katherine Black, principal of retail and consumer strategy, KPMG.1
+It helps with margin management and–particularly in today’s environment—it helps with price comparison,” noted Katherine Black, principal of retail and consumer strategy, KPMG.2

 The trends create a prime opportunity for retailers to switch consumers to store brands.
 But retailers need to execute store brands with as little friction as possible to make the most of the opportunity.